918benjamin/918benjamin/README.md

 I'm a software engineering student at [Launch School](https://launchschool.com/)

-Most of my current public repos are small exercises from the Launch School curriculum with a few from when I was dabbling in Python and Javascript/CSS before starting with Launch School.

 <!--
 **918benjamin/918benjamin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.